If a theory contains words that sound educated, as caloric deficit and caloric surplus, it doesn’t mean it’s correct.

 Too high intake of carbohydrates.

 This will increase blood sugar which directly hinders growth hormone.
 The human growth hormone is one of the hormones that give the order that protein be built into muscles.
 If there is not enough growth hormone, there isn’t enough protein synthesis (building of muscle).
 And what happens?
-There remains an excess of protein that will be converted to glucose or excreted.
+There remains an excess of protein that will be converted to glucose or fat and part of it excreted.
 “It’s going very slow.”

 -